April 23, 2021 - First COVID-19 patients treated with COR-101 drug developed in Braunschweig.

 The first patients with advanced tumors have been treated with the novel antibody-based drug M1231 in a clinical trial in the USA.
 It uses an invention of the Technical University of Braunschweig: The team of Professor Stefan Dübel, head of the Department of Biotechnology, discovered a human antibody that targets tumor cells and developed it over many years.
 This antibody is now part of a complex novel compound against difficult-to-treat cancers that is undergoing clinical testing by the pharmaceutical company Merck.

 In 2002, Prof. Dr. Stefan Dübel joined the Department as director, adding the new research focus on Molecular Engineering, in particular Human Antibody Engineering and Phage Display.
 The Department quickly became the home to some of the world's largest and most successful academic human monoclonal antibody libraries, while the well established research focus on Biochemical Engineering, continued its succesful development until 2021, led by Prof. Dr. Siegmund Lang and Prof. Dr. Udo Rau, continued its succesful development.
-A particular focus on the fight against infectious diseasese has been established by Prof. Dr. Michael Hust on the fight against infectious diseaseses.
+A major current focus was developed by Prof. Dr. Michael Hust on the fight against infectious diseaseses.

-Today, with fundamental and applied research topics spanning a very broad range including molecular and cell biology, infection biology, intrabodies, biomarker and drug discovery, vaccine development, synthetic biology and in vitro evolution, the Department is well-endowed to embark into the challenges of cutting egde biotechnology research of the future.
-A long list of successful technology transfers including developmet of clinical stage anti-cancer and anti-virus antibodies proves the significance of our research for society, further complemented by avoiding animal experiments for antibody generation and providing new ways to develop designer medications for the 21 century.
+Today, with fundamental and applied research topics spanning a very broad range including molecular and cell biology, infection biology, intrabodies, biomarker and drug discovery, vaccine development, synthetic biology and in vitro evolution, the Department is well-endowed to embark into the challenges of cutting egde biotechnology research of the future, with a clear focus to increase the quality of life for everybody.